Hiax36/B3313-Multiplayer/README.md

 - Lives Link
 - Death Link
 - Live Star Syncing
+- Non-blocking socket communication, so no frame lag from network lag

 ## Initial Setup Guide
 1. For every player, put Client.lua in the "scripts" folder of Project64-EM